Every dog adopted from New Hope comes with a lifetime promise: If you can no longer look after them, they will always have a place with us.

 Adoption Frequently Asked Questions

 We have a wonderful selection of dogs; if you find one that catches your eye and meets your lifestyle please put their name on the application.
-Take a look at our available dog list here.
+Take a look at our available dogs on our website here.

 Don’t see the right dog for you?
 Check back frequently!
 We always have new dogs looking for good homes, and we want them to find the perfect match for their personality, energy level, and needs!